 Large Balloon – Engineering

-Engineering balloon platforms are capable of lifting up to 12 pounds of student built payloads into the stratosphere.
-Typical enginImage of engineering balloon being launchedeering platform experiments include atmospheric measurements, photography, cosmic radiation measurements, and space technology proofs of concept.
-The learners will generate real-time video that will be streamed to the planned NASA eclipse website, make-high resolution GPS measurements to compliment the radiosonde data, and conduct other applicable individually designed experiments.
+Engineering balloon platforms are capable of lifting up to 12 pounds of student-built payloads into the stratosphere.
+Typical engineering platform experiments include atmospheric measurements, photography, cosmic radiation measurements, and space technology proofs of concept.
+The learners will generate real-time video that will be included in the NASA eclipse broadcast, make-high resolution GPS measurements to compliment the radiosonde data, and conduct other applicable individually designed experiments.